Scars Left by Brain Surgery – Cosmetic Considerations of Surgery

 Human Brain surgeons use a number of different incision techniques or types of incisions.
 These include:

 - Curvilinear incisions (curved lines)

-- Occurrence of wound infection postoperatively contributes to delayed healing, more intense tissue irritation and increased size of scar tissue formation.
+- The occurrence of wound infection postoperatively contributes to delayed healing, more intense tissue irritation, and increased size of scar tissue formation.

-- General condition of the patient.
-For example, diabetics and people who are immunosuppressed have more chances of wound infection following surgery and can have increased scar tissue formation.
+- The general condition of the patient: For example, diabetics and people who are immunosuppressed have more chances of wound infection following surgery and can have increased scar tissue formation.